Transform Documentation

 ecopipeline.transform.add_relative_humidity(df: DataFrame, temp_col: str = 'airTemp_F', dew_point_col: str = 'dewPoint_F', degree_f: bool = True)

-Add a column for relative humidity to the DataFrame.
+Add a 'relative_humidity' column to the dataframe.

 Parameters: